 Grease a foil-lined baking sheet.
 Wash and chop rhubarb stalks into 1/2 inch pieces.
 Spread out on the baking sheet and place under the broiler for 6 - 9 minutes.
 Rhubarb will sizzle and some pieces will develop dark spots.
 Remove from oven and transfer to a saucepan.

-Add sugar and vanilla to the rhubarb and stir to combine.
+Add sugar and vanilla bean seeds and pod to the rhubarb and stir to combine.
 Heat over medium heat until rhubarb has reached a jam-like consistency.
 Stir in lemon juice and set aside to cool completely.
+Remove the vanilla bean pod.

 Crush ginger snap cookies in a food processor or with a rolling pin.
 Combine with melted butter or coconut oil.
 Divide equally among individual dessert dishes, pressing down to create a firm base.